everpeace/concourse-gitlab-flow/README.md

     * If release candidate version was `x.y.z-rc.1`, final version will be `x.y.z`
 * tagging and actual shipment jobs are separated.
 This enables you to ship the latest commit on production branch to production environment __without__ bumping versions.
 This would be useful for deployment failure or network issues.

-Please note that this pipeline does NOT support hotfix-ing on master branch.
+Please note that this pipeline does NOT support hotfix-ing on `pre-production` and `production` branch.
 This means you need to commits those fixes to master branch and start over release process.
 See [3-envs.yml](ci/3-envs.yml) for detailed.